 Are your mornings anything like mine?
 During the week I'm always rushing the kids about, grabbing their school things, trying to get myself ready and us all out the door on time.

-They love having oatmeal/porridge in the morning, but sometimes I just don't have time to stand stirring the porridge pot (I'm sure there's a kids book about a porridge pot.
-Hmmm... )
+They love having oatmeal/porridge/oats in the morning, but sometimes I just don't have time to stand stirring the porridge pot.

-A little effort at the weekend means zero breakfast effort all week and my kids happily tuck into these fibre-packed muffins and slices of oatmeal.
+A little effort at the weekend means zero breakfast effort all week and my kids happily tuck into these slices of oats.

-You can certainly enjoy it plain, but we also like to add toppings.
-It means it's a different breakfast every day.
+You can certainly enjoy baked oatmeal plain, but we also like to add toppings.
+It means it's a different oats breakfast every day!
 Try these ideas:

 - Maple syrup